laurelch/hexagon/README.md

 Lv.
 1
 - [x] Distance does not reflect third coordinate.
 - [x] While player is moving, the user can still click to interfere the move.
+- [x] The colored hexagon cells are on top of existing enemy cells.
+Workaround: set alpha (transparency) = 0.2.

 Lv.
 2
 - [ ] irregular shape is not rotated in center